 Discussion

-In Study 1, we investigated whether coaches differed in their perception and showing of empathy depending on how important they perceived their client’s self-development to be.
-Taking into account previous coaching and therapy research, we hypothesized that higher ratings of importance of the client development factors would be associated with coaches perceiving empathy as more important, showing more empathy, and showing more IO (but not more IS) empathy.
+In Study 1, we investigated whether coaches differed in their perception and showing of empathy depending on how important they perceived their client’s self-change to be.
+Taking into account previous coaching and therapy research, we hypothesized that higher ratings of importance of the client change factors would be associated with coaches perceiving empathy as more important, showing more empathy, and showing more IO (but not more IS) empathy.
 Our quantitative and qualitative results support the hypothesis that in terms of empathy, the IO perspective is more relevant in coaching than the IS perspective.
 However, this study has some limitations, as only the coach’s and not the client’s perspective was taken into account.
 For example, with regard to the coach’s empathy, coach and client ratings have been found to differ (Will et al., 2016).
-Thus, the results may not accurately reflect the client’s perception of the coach’s empathy and the own development in coaching.
+Thus, the results may not accurately reflect the client’s perception of the coach’s empathy and the own change in coaching.
 Therefore, a second study is needed to investigate the client’s perspective.
-With regard to Blackman, Moscardo and Gray (2016), this client perspective should be investigated in a randomized trial, meaning that for our study on empathy, two different empathy conditions are necessary.
-Thus, we conducted a second study, in which we manipulated coaches’ IO and IS behavior to investigate the effect of IO and IS empathy on development factors from the clients’ perspective.
+With regard to Blackman et al. (2016), this client perspective should be investigated in a randomized trial, meaning that for our study on empathy, two different empathy conditions are necessary.
+Thus, we conducted a second study, in which we manipulated coaches’ IO and IS behavior to investigate the effect of IO and IS empathy on change factors from the clients’ perspective.

 Study 2